lagom/lagom-java-sbt-chirper-example/KUBERNETES.md

 ### Choose Deployment Type

-Once you've set up your environment, you can deploy online auction to Kubernetes.
+Once you've set up your environment, you can deploy Chirper to Kubernetes.
 The steps differ depending on whether you want to deploy in a development or production environment.

 During development, it is simpler to deploy all services with a single sbt task.
 The *Development Workflow* section describes how to do this.
 It will build Docker images for each subproject, generate Kubernetes YAML, and deploy them into your Minikube using `kubectl`.